Nashville-Public-Library/talklib/README.md

 ## TL Podcasts Usage

+### Prerequisites

+Before starting to podcast a new show, you must log in to the server and create a directory.
+The directory should be named the same as the base name of the audio files for that show.
+For example, The Nashville Scene audio files are labelled as SceneMMDDYY.
+The directory name on the server should be `scene` in all lower-case.

+You must also add two files to this directory: an RSS Feed and and an image.

+The RSS feed should be named `feed.xml`.
+The image (the logo for the show) should be named `image.jpg`.
+You should update the template RSS feed file for each program.
+There are several default values such as Title that need to be changed.
+They are marked as such in the template.

+### Scripts

 `TLPod` is the main class to use.
 Import the class to your script like this:

 ````python
 from talklib import TLPod